 - Hreflang attributes – these attributes tell Google about localized versions of your page, so the search engine can show results to users in the particular language.

 - AMP pages – create accelerated mobile pages to improve the mobile user experience and submit Google to index them.

 - HTML code – try to compress and reduce the size of HTML code.

-- duplicate meta tags – make sure there are no duplicate meta tags during an SEO audit.
+- Duplicate meta tags – make sure there are no duplicate meta tags during an SEO audit.

-- security – users’ privacy and security are important for search engine optimization.
+- Security – users’ privacy and security are important for search engine optimization.
 Add the SSL (Secure Socket Layer) certificate to ensure that visitors’ data is kept secure.
 Google also ranks HTTPS sites higher.

-- website speed – page loading speed directly influences SEO rankings.
+- Website speed – page loading speed directly influences SEO rankings.
 Websites that load slowly get less traffic and, as a result, fewer conversions, because people are impatient and don’t want to wait more than 3 seconds for a web page to load.
 You can check your website load speed with the help of WebPageTest service.

 It’s time to perform an SEO audit with WishDesk!

 Although all these elements can be checked by you, it is better to hire a professional to perform an SEO audit on your website.
 WishDesk SEO specialists know exactly what data to check and how to improve the site’s search engine optimization.
-Contact WishDesk to perform an SEO audit!
+Contact WishDesk to do an SEO audit!